 Benefits for Engaged Members include eligibility to:

-- Receive travel, lodging and registration grants for the Talloires Network Global Leaders Conference;
+Receive travel, lodging and registration grants for the Talloires Network Global Leaders Conference; and

 Engaged members enjoy an umbrella membership, which means that all staff, faculty and students can receive the benefits.
 To become an engaged member university, we ask that you become a signatory member and commit to supporting the TN by contributing annual dues.
 We also ask that you assign a liaison to work with us on promoting your institution’s civic engagement and to connect you with other members to work on collaborative projects.